-Cleanup and checkout is scheduled for Tuesday morning between 11:00 a.m. and 12:00 p.m.
-Campsites must be clean and inspected by Camp Staff before checkout.
-Campsite tables should be propped on its side against a sturdy tree to help minimize the risk of rot.
-Checkout must be completed by 12:00 p.m.
+Cleanup and checkout are scheduled for Tuesday.
+Campsites must be clean and inspected by Camp Staff before units check out.
+Campsite tables should be propped on their sides against a sturdy tree to help minimize the risk of rot.
+Check out must be completed by 1:15 p.m.
 Please remind parents to be prompt!